-Maternal morbidity and mortality continues to be a critical issue in the United States.
-More than 700 women die each year in the US from pregnancy-related causes.
-New Jersey as of 2020 ranks 14th in the nation for its maternal mortality rate.
+Maternal morbidity and mortality continues to be a critical issue in the United States, with maternal mortality rates significantly rising1 between 2018-2021.
+More than 1,200 women died in 2021 in the US from pregnancy-related causes, and non-Hispanic Black mothers are 2.5 times more likely to die1 than non-Hispanic White mothers.
+New Jersey, as of 2021, ranks 18th2 in the nation for its maternal mortality rate.

-Let’s make New Jersey the safest and most equitable place in the nation to give birth and raise a baby.
+Let’s make New Jersey the safest and most equitable place in the nation to access reproductive health care, give birth, and raise a baby.

 Join our collaborative educational series to tackle the top causes of maternal morbidity and mortality.
-Led by a multidisciplinary panel of maternal health experts, discussion topics include Obstetrical Hemorrhage, Cardiac & Hypertensive Disorders, Management of SUD in Pregnancy, LGBTQIA & Pregnancy, Perinatal Mental Health, and Postpartum Follow-up Care.
+Led by a multidisciplinary panel of maternal and reproductive health experts, discussion topics include Trending Maternal Infections, Perinatal Nutrition & Weight Management, Tools to Address Racial Bias & Stigma, Baby Loss, Perinatal Mental Health, and Contraception & Family Planning.

-We aim to reduce maternal morbidity and mortality through education that addresses systemic and social inequities, strengthens the maternal and child health workforce, and builds a collaborative learning community to drive sustainable change.
+We aim to reduce maternal morbidity and mortality through a program that addresses systemic and social inequities, strengthens the maternal and child health workforce through education, and builds a collaborative learning community to drive sustainable change.

-In addition to our ECHO sessions we are excited to host a series of Community Chats on select Fridays from 12p-1pm.
-Community members, organizations, and families are encouraged to join the conversation.
+In addition to our ECHO sessions, we are excited to host a series of Community Chats on select Fridays from 12 pm -1 pm.

 After participating in this ECHO, providers will be able to: